- Visually Audit the Page

 Delays in Content Loading

 If content appears in the Inspect Element, but does not appear to be indexed, it may be due to timing.
-It may come in after Google takes the snapshot of the page (load event is a good benchmark).
+It may come in after Google takes the snapshot of the page (load event or after 5 seconds).
 You can see the snapshot within the Fetch and Render tool.

 It’s a common practice in JS-driven pages to put resources, like images, in data attributes instead of traditionally supported attributes like img src.
 Content that does not follow traditional best practices for discoverability may not be indexed.
 You can always test, but if you want minimize risk, use more traditionally supported approaches.